Sectarianism in Saudi Arabia: Aftermath of the 1987 Makkah Incident

 Following the Qatif uprising, the Saudi government granted some concessions to its Shi'ite population.
 Relations between the Sunni majority and the Shi'ite minority were mostly calm, despite the backdrop of the 1980-88 Iran-Iraq War.
 The events of 1987 shifted this, following the unrest in Makkah.
 Clashes between Iranian Shi'ites and Saudi Arabian security forces during the annual pilgrimage of Hajj left at least 400 dead, though official statistics remain disputed.
 In response, the Saudi government increased official pressure on the Shi'ite community, prompting al-Saffar to move OIRAP's headquarters from Tehran to Damascus.

 Despite working from Syria, al-Saffar continued to smuggle anti-Saudi pamphlets into the Eastern Province.
 Once the tensions from 1987 had boiled over, relations between Saudi Arabia and Iran improved.
-Sunni-Shi'ite relations improved in tandem this, helping to usher in a détente which again changed the nature of OIRAP's operations.
+Sunni-Shi'ite relations improved in tandem with this, helping to usher in a détente which again changed the nature of OIRAP's operations.